chalkysticks/sdk-authentication/README.md

-# sdk-facts
+# sdk-authentication
-ChalkySticks SDK for web-based clients dealing with facts
+ChalkySticks SDK for web-based clients dealing with authentication